 GE has designed this system to ease the workflow of practitioners and to optimize patient comfort.
-The Voluson E6 can easily be relocated and it is energy efficient.
+The Voluson E6 is easy to move around and energy efficient.

-It comes with innovative technologies such as the SonoVCADTM heart, which is a tool that helps with the examination of the heart of the fetus.
+It comes with technologies that assist in the examination of the heart of the fetus.

-Moreover, it has the SonoVCAD labor that is active when measuring fetal head progression, rotation, and direction.
-And the E6 also brings a range of quality assurance tools, including the Scan Assistant feature.
+Moreover, it has software for measuring fetal head progression, rotation, and direction during labour.
+The E6 also brings a range of quality assurance tools.

 Additionally, the E6 does not have an Expert version, but E8 can become E8 Expert by activating the Expert option.

-The Voluson E8 Expert offers full functionality and performance of the “standard” E8 platform by providing a new feature Wide Sector (extended field of view of curved array probes by means of beam steering) on all probes capable of this feature.
+The Voluson E8 Expert offers the feature Wide Sector, which gives an extended field of view of curved array probes by means of beam steering, on all probes capable of this feature.

-Moreover, the function of the Matrix Volume Probes (RAM3-8, RM6C, and RSM5-14, RM14L) and the high-resolution transvaginal probe RIC6-12 are enabled on the E8 Expert.
+Moreover, the Expert is compatible to the Matrix Volume Probes (RAM3-8, RM6C, and RSM5-14, RM14L) and the high-resolution transvaginal probe RIC6-12.

-Lastly, we will have a look at the Voluson E10 from GE.
+Lastly, we will have a look at the Voluson E10, the most advanced of the three.

-This high-end ultrasound comes with a new GE technology – Radiance System Architecture.
-The technology enhances the imaging performance of the Voluson E10.
-Thanks to this advanced design, the system delivers more clarity, speed, and flexibility than the Voluson E8 – BT13.
+This high-end ultrasound comes with a recent technology – Radiance System Architecture, that enhances the imaging performance.
+Hereby, the system delivers more clarity, speed, and flexibility.

 When it comes to speed, the data transfer rate is 10 times faster, which results in higher resolution and very fast frame rates.

-Furthermore, the processing power of the Voluson E10 is 4 times higher and enables advanced applications and efficient workflow.
-All this is based on the new Radiance System Architecture with large and fast data throughput capacity and lower acquisition time.
+Furthermore, the processing power of the Voluson E10 is high and enables advanced applications and efficient workflows.

-The E6 is a scaled-down version of the E8 due to fewer channels on the beamformer.
-And based on this key difference there are some options and probes that are not available on the E6.
+The E6 is a scaled-down version of the E8, with fewer channels on the beamformer.
+Because of this key difference, some options and probes are not available on the E6.